-These consolidated financial statements include the financial statements of the parent company, NV Gold Corporation, and its subsidiaries listed below:
+These condensed consolidated interim financial statements include the financial statements of the parent company, NV Gold Corporation, and its subsidiaries listed below:

-Equity I nterest
+Equity 1 nterest

 Nature of

 Jurisdiction Operations 2017 2016

 NV Gold Corporation(USA) Inc. ("NV Gold USA") Nevada, USA Exploration 100% 100%

 SwissGold Exploration AG ("SwissGold") Switzerland Exploration 100% 100%

-The financial statements of the subsidiaries are included in the consolidated financial statements from the date that control commences until the date that control ceases.
+The financial statements of the subsidiaries are included in the condensed consolidated interim financial statements from the date that control commences until the date that control ceases.
 Control exists when the Company has the power, directly or indirectly, to govern the financial and operating policies of an entity so as to obtain benefits from its activities.
 All inter-company balances and transactions have been eliminated upon consolidation.